Bill13579/buck/README.md

 # Credits

 First off, the amazing FBInk by NiLuJe bundled with USBnet.
-The ability to draw whatever on screen is... so powerful...
+The ability to draw whatever on screen is... very powerful

-The built-in `aplayer` is terrible for advanced control of media playback, and so here<br/>
+The built-in `aplayer` is terrible for advanced control of media playback, and so for the K5 version<br/>
-I use the great `mplayer` binary built for the Kindle by the user `Smarter`
+I use the great `mplayer` binary built for the K5 by the user `Smarter`<br/>
 Link: https://www.mobileread.com/forums/showthread.php?t=119851&highlight=winamp

-WMCtrl and the UI disabling script are the product of twobob's work from here, it made all the<br/>
+WMCtrl and the UI disabling script are the product of twobob's work from here, it allowed<br/>
-difference for the UI, otherwise clicking on anything would accidentally open a book!<br/>
+for much faster prototyping with the first release of the K5 version<br/>
 https://www.mobileread.com/forums/showthread.php?t=194270

 Icons:<br/>